logo

 METHOD:

-In a large wok on medium high heat, add 2 tbsp of oil.
-When the oil is hot, carefully add the black mustard seeds.
-When the splattering stops, add the cumin seeds, dried red chilies, asafetida, curry leaves, fresh green chilies, urad daal and chana daal.
+In a large wok on medium high heat, add the oil.
+When the oil is hot, carefully add the black mustard seeds & allow them to splatter.
+When the splattering stops, add the cumin seeds along with the dried red chilies, curry leaves, asafetida, urad dal and chana dal.
 Stir-fry for 3-4 minutes until slightly browned.
-Add the salt and turmeric.
-Add the cooked rice and mix well to combine all of the ingredients.
-Add the lime juice, stir, reduce the heat, cover and cook for 5 minutes.
-Add the cashews and peanuts.
+Then add the salt and turmeric.
+Next, add the cooked rice and mix well to combine all of the ingredients.
+Lastly, add the lime juice, stir, reduce the heat to low, cover and let cook for 5 minutes.
+Finish the dish by adding the cashews and peanuts.
 Garnish with cilantro leaves and serve immediately.

 TAMARIND RICE